10 Essential Tips to Get a Job as a Toy Designer

 I have to thank my old salsa teacher for this point.
 She always said: “Don’t practice until you get it right, practice until you can’t get it wrong.”
 Even though it was advice for dancing, it’s also great job hunting advice!

-Go on YouTube or search on Google for the top interview questions.
+Go on YouTube or search on Google for the top interview questions for jobs in toy design or design in general.
 Spend time preparing answers to the hard questions.
 Do mock interviews with a friend or mentor until you feel confident you can answer any question that gets thrown your way.

 9. Go The Extra Mile